Robert B. Weide: Career

 From 2000 to 2005, Weide served as principal director and an executive producer of Larry David's HBO comedy series Curb Your Enthusiasm.
 He became involved in the series after receiving a script by David titled "Prognosis Negative".
 In 1998 David told Weide that HBO was interested in doing a comedy special about David's return to stand-up—"ostensibly a documentary with some behind-the-scenes footage.
 And he told me he wanted me to direct it."
 The special turned out to be the beginning of the series.
 Since then David and Weide have often collaborated, with Weide serving as a director and executive producer.
 Weide returned with the show in 2007, directing "The Anonymous Donor", and has continued to guest direct since.

-Weide received several Primetime Emmy Award nominations for his work on the show and won an Emmy in 2003 for his work as director during its third season.
-His ending credit on the show became part of a popular meme.
+Weide received several Primetime Emmy Award nominations for his work on the show, eventually winning for Outstanding Directing for a Comedy Series in 2003 during its third season.
+His ending credit on the show has become part of an internet meme.